rchain/architecture-docs/introduction/introduction.rst

 Introduction
 ##########################################

-The open source RChain project is building a public, Sybil-resistant and censorship-resistant computing infrastructure based on decentralized blockchain concept.
-Ultimately, RChain will host and execute the blockchain programs popularly referred to as "smart contracts".
+The open-source RChain project is building a *decentralized, economic, censorship-resistant, public compute infrastructure and blockchain*.
+It will host and execute programs popularly referred to as "smart contracts".
+It will be trustworthy, scalable, concurrent, with proof-of-stake consensus and content delivery.

 Using smart contracts, a broad array of fully-scalable decentralized applications (dApps) can be built on the top of this platform.
-DApps may address areas such as identity, tokens, financial servers, monetized content delivery, Decentralized Autonomous Organizations (DAOs), exchanges, reputation, private social networks, marketplaces, and many more.
+DApps may address areas such as identity, tokens, timestamping, financial services, monetized content delivery, Decentralized Autonomous Organizations (DAOs), exchanges, reputation, private social networks, marketplaces, and many more.

 .. figure:: ../img/architecture-overview.png